adobe/acrobat-sign-template-migration-tool/README.md

 # Technical implementation

-The below describes the most complicated part of the application, which is the communication between the Electron main process and the Electron renderer process implemented in the application.
+The most complicated part of the application is the communication between the Electron main process and the Electron renderer process.
 There are two main tasks that require this communication:

 1. Responding to the event of a user logging into the source account or destination account.
 2. Obtaining the OAuth access token after the migration console UI loads.

+The below organizes code from multiple different files into coherent sequences of "send" (`send` method calls) and "receive" (`on` method calls).

 ## 1. Responding to log-in